-- Allow students to work and vocalize at their own level of comfort throughout. - Introduce and speak the tongue twisters slowly, in sections. - Provide printed definitions for students to glue into their charts in the closing activity.
+- Allow students to work and vocalize at their own level of comfort throughout the lesson. - Introduce the tongue twisters slowly and chunk them into sections. - Allow students to draw or orally explain the content on the chart rather than write it.